Just what are the purposes of a budget?

 Being in control of your finances during retirement is the key to ensure your savings will last the remainder of your life.

 There will be circumstances in your later years that you have no control over, such as health issues or the loss of mental or physical abilities.
-There are ways to slow down the effects of aging, but some consequences are inevitable as you get older.

 This is why it’s so important to keep your finances in check through retirement.
 Having a budget will keep you on track so you don’t run out of savings.
 It will give you a sense of consistency and predictability as your life continues to change and progress.
 Consequently, you’ll have peace of mind knowing you have financial security.

 You don’t want to end up in a situation where you’re relying on others to take care of you (think: kids, government).
 Take the time to create a retirement budget today, so you can be prepared to maintain your financial independence for the remainder of your life.

 #3 You’ll be mindful of the unique financial circumstances retirement brings

 Retirement will be like no other season in your life, and I hope you imagine it with excitement and anticipation!

 You will have amazing opportunities you’ve never had before.
 And, you’ll also have issues you’ve never had to deal with either.

 Creating a retirement budget will help you identify and be mindful of the changes you’ll inevitably experience.

 It’s important to consider how your retired life will be different physically, mentally, emotionally, spiritually, and relationally.
 And, of course, financially.